———————————————

 All right.
 I'll see what I can do.

 Stantus's serving girl Lassinia is sad for a different reason.
-His husband Harran is a soldier and has gone missing, or at least she hasn't heard of him for months and his superiors won't tell her what's happened or where he is.
+His husband Harran is a soldier and has gone missing, or at least she hasn't heard from him for months and his superiors won't tell her what's happened or where he is.
 He used to be stationed at a place called Fort Pale Pass on the border of Skyrim.

 I shall make this matter one of my highest priorities.
 Not only is Lassinia such a nice girl – by locating her husband, we may coincidentally find a way to get back to Skyrim.
 I'd hate to return to Serpent's Trail and start looking for other exits.